Lawrence Hajioff: Career

 In the late 1990s, Hajioff began working in New York City as a counselor for Jewish Alcoholics, Chemical Dependents and Significant Others (JACS), a program to help Jewish drug addicts.
 In 2001, Hajioff was one of the founding counselors of a pilot program launched in Ramapo, New York to help religious Jewish youth recover from drug and alcohol abuse.
 In 2004, he received an award from the town of Ramapo for his counseling work.

 In 2005, Hajioff joined the faculty of Stern College for Women at Yeshiva University.
 In 2006 he received the "Professor of the Year" award in Judaic Studies at Stern.
 He currently serves on the Judaic studies faculty of the college, where he teaches courses on Jewish thought, the Jewish holidays, the Sabbath, and Jewish mysticism.
-Hajioff also serves as the Assistant Director of Undergraduate Admissions at the school.
+Hajioff also serves as the assistant director of Undergraduate Admissions at the school.

-Hajioff also served as the official rabbi for Birthright Israel in Manhattan and its affiliated Jewish Enrichment Center (JEC).
+Hajioff also served as the official rabbi and educational director for Birthright Israel in Manhattan and its affiliated Jewish Enrichment Center (JEC).
 In this role, he has regularly led trips to Israel and run programs and classes at the JEC, including one that gives a bar or bat mitzvah to adults who never had one.

 Hajioff is on the speakers' bureau of the Orthodox Union and Yeshiva University.
 He is also a "Visiting Scribe" at the Jewish Book Council.